hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 #### Install Node-RED on Local Machine (Mac)

-First, you need to install node.js and and npm.
+First, you need to install node.js and npm.
 Download the latest package [here](https://nodejs.org/en/) this includes Node.js and npm.

 Then you can install Node-RED with the following command (found in the Node-RED [documentation](https://nodered.org/docs/getting-started/local#installing-with-npm)):